PHPCSStandards/.github/README.md

 ## Re-usable workflows

-Aside from the community health files, this repository also offers a number of configuration file driven re-usable GitHub Actions workflows.
+Aside from the community health files, this repository also offers a number of (mostly) configuration file driven re-usable GitHub Actions workflows.

 ### What does "configuration file driven" mean and why are the workflows set up that way ?